Vows.sg

 1. Banquet & Venue — S$12,000 to $60,000+

 This is the big one.
-Your banquet and venue will eat up 40–55% of your total budget.
+Your banquet and venue will eat up 40–55% of your total budget (source: our analysis of 115+ venue packages on Vows.sg).
 In Singapore, the wedding dinner is the main event, and the per-table cost varies massively depending on where you hold it.

 Hotel Banquet Prices (Per Table of 10, Weekend Dinner, 2026)